Ovarian, Fallopian Tube, and Primary Peritoneal Cancers Screening (PDQ®)–Patient Version

 In the United States, ovarian cancer is the fifth leading cause of cancer death in women.

 Ovarian cancer is also the leading cause of death from cancer of the female reproductive system.
 Since 2003, the number of new cases of ovarian cancer decreased slightly each year from 1990 to the mid-2010s, but increased slightly each year from 2014 to 2018.
-There was a slight decrease in the number of deaths from ovarian cancer has slightly decreased since 2002.
+There was a slight decrease in the number of deaths from ovarian cancer also decreased slightly during this time.

 Different factors increase or decrease the risk of getting ovarian, fallopian tube, and primary peritoneal cancer.